The boring details

 Which antibodies work for post-fix overnight staining?

 All antibodies listed here have been tested on 2x10^6 (two million) cells using the eBioscience™ Foxp3 / Transcription Factor Staining Buffer Set.
 I have not done much testing with the BD equivalent, but it seems to behave similarly.
-For human, a good option is to use the BD Cytofix/Cytoperm kit, staining overnight in the perm/wash buffer, either in the fridge or at room temperature.
+For human, another good option is to use the BD Cytofix/Cytoperm kit, staining overnight in the perm/wash buffer in the fridge.
+This typically does not preserve as many epitopes as the Foxp3 kit, slightly higher concentrations are required, and it does not work as well for nuclear proteins.
 Note that each antibody should be titrated for best results and that the approximate dilutions listed are only a rough guide.
 The precise dilution factor scales somewhat linearly with the brightness of the fluorophore if the conjugate of a particular clone has been prepared well.

 Note that for overnight surface staining on unfixed cells, essentially all antibodies work.
 The optimal dilution factor is typically 2-5x less than for a 30-60min stain.